 Top 13 Free Things To Do In New York City This December

-It’s that time of year again.
 Everyone knows New York City is an expensive town, especially around the holidays.
-To save some money, try some of these tips for free things to do this December during your stay.
+To save some money, try these tips for free things to do this December during your visit.

 1) 9/11 Memorial

-The 9/11 Memorial, on the site of the former Twin Towers, opened last year in time for the 10th anniversary of 9/11, and was easily the most anticipated new project in the city for the past decade.
-The memorial features two reflecting pools nearly an acre in size each, and filled constantly with the largest manmade waterfalls in North America.
+The 9/11 Memorial, on the site of the former Twin Towers, opened on September 12, 2011, in time for the 10th anniversary of 9/11, and was easily the most anticipated new project in the city for the past decade.
+The memorial features two reflecting pools nearly an acre in size each, each filled with the largest man-made waterfalls in North America.
 Surrounding the imposing structures are the names of the nearly 3,000 victims inscribed on bronze parapets surrounding the pools.

-Trust me when I say the pictures of the memorial don’t do the size of the pools justice; I couldn’t help but think back to trips to Niagara Falls when looking down upon the rushing water into the pools.
+Trust me when I say the pictures of the memorial don’t do the size of the pools justice.
+I couldn’t help but think back to trips to Niagara Falls when looking down upon the rushing water.

 Not surprisingly tickets are hard to come by.
 Though entrance is free, due to huge interest, tickets must be obtained in advance via their website.
-A helpful hint for visitors this December who haven’t made reservations is that large batches for almost any time are made available 24 hours in advance.
-Log on a day ahead, and you’re likely to snag tickets, as I found out on the day of Thanksgiving last year.
+A helpful hint for visitors this December who haven’t made reservations far in advance: large batches of tickets for almost any time are made available 24 hours in advance.
+Log on a day ahead, and you’re likely to snag tickets, as I found out on Thanksgiving last year.

 2) The High Line

-One of the world’s premier examples of urban preservation, the High Line is an elevated train line located on the West Side of Manhattan that has been transformed into a public park featuring Hudson River views, natural landscaping and a rotating collection of public art projects.
-Initially running from Gansevoort Street in the Meatpacking District to West 20th Street, the second phase of the park opened last summer extending north to West 30th Street, with a third phase to come online in the late 2014.
+One of the world’s premier examples of urban preservation, the High Line is an elevated train line located on Manhattan’s West Side that has been transformed into a public park featuring Hudson River views, natural landscaping and a rotating collection of public art projects.
+Initially running from Gansevoort Street in the Meatpacking District to West 20th Street, the second phase of the park opened in the summer of 2011 extending north to West 30th Street, with a third phase to come online in the late 2014.

-Popular among city-dwellers and visitors alike, the park has become a major draw to a neighborhood once mostly populated in the evening hours.
-Check out the many eateries along the way such as Artichoke Pizza (10th Avenue and West 17th Street), Chelsea Market (9th Avenue between West 15th and West 16th Street) and banh mi at Co Ba (9th Avenue between West 17th and West 18th streets).
-Click here for all the dining options in the area.
+Popular among city-dwellers and visitors alike, the park has become a major draw to a neighborhood once only populated in the evening hours.
+Check out the many eateries along the way including Artichoke Pizza (10th Avenue and West 17th Street), Chelsea Market (9th Avenue between West 15th and West 16th Street) and banh mi at Co Ba (9th Avenue between West 17th and West 18th streets).
+Click here for other dining options in the area.